 Life actually happens in relatively random cycles, peaks and valleys.
 Most situations evolve in this manner, which is why predictions are often just that: predictions.

-The moment you learn to accept the fact that nothing, and I mean nothing (except math) in your life will occur linearly, you can embrace the randomness.
+The moment you learn to accept the fact that nothing, and I mean nothing (except certain types of math) in your life will occur linearly, you can embrace the randomness.

 If you’re trying to build a business, don’t fret if you don’t build sales in a linear curve.